gophergala/go-llama/README.md

 ###Gopher Gala 2015 entry (48 hour programming challenge)

-This project is an internet chess server for players to be matched in real time with other players and AIs from around the world.
+This project is a complete internet chess server written in Go for players to be matched in real time with other players and AIs from around the world.

 Its purpose is twofold: Firstly, to provide players with the ability to play chess through the internet through their browsers; and secondly, to provide a fully-featured API that developers can connect their own front-ends and (more excitingly) their own AIs to.